February 07, 2017

-positive about the best route for
+positive about the best route for spinal stenosis, after all

-conservative care is gathering more
+conservative care is getting more

-and more attention in the medical research!
+consideration in the medical research!
 Satterwhite Chiropractic

-non-surgical care
+offers non-surgical care

-that eases discomfort for Oxford spinal stenosis sufferers.
-Oxford patients with spinal stenosis know come to Satterwhite Chiropractic will find our care gentle and
+stenosis know come to Satterwhite Chiropractic will find our care gentle and

-comfortable and appreciate the
+comfortable and applaud the research and

-practices backing its administration.
+procedures behind its administration.

 First of all, what is spinal stenosis?
 Spinal

-that narrowed space.
+to widen that narrowed space.
 There are many approaches

 treatment approaches result in comparable quality of life at one year follow

-to pick from.
+with spinal fusion.
 A Cochrane Database Review, a big deal in the world of

 research, reports that there is no significant